nagix/mini-tokyo-3d/docs/user-guide/gtfs.md

 <img :src="$withBase('/images/vehicle-details.jpg')" style="width: 251px;">

 Place the mouse pointer or tap on the vehicle to display detailed information about it.
 Detailed information includes operator name, route number, destination, vehicle number, previous stop and next stop.

+A radio wave icon displayed to the right of the operator name indicates that the vehicle reflects real-time location information.

 ## Tracking Vehicles